chrisjd-uk/mapx/README.md

 This process generally requires 3 steps:

-- Select or delete certain keys from the input map.
+- Select, delete or insert certain keys from the input map.
 - Apply transformations to values in the map.
 - Rename keys.

-mapx provides just one core function to achieve this:
+mapx provides just one core function to achieve this in a declarative, clear manner: `mapx.core/map-xform`.
-`mapx.core/map-xform`.
-An additional helper function, `mapx.core/projection` is used as to perform a select and rename more succinctly when the keys of the rename operation are to be selected.

 ## Example